 Chances are, the coworker who didn’t show up to a team briefing today was the one you neglected during the previous meeting.

 Failing to include anyone who may impair motivation.
-Or negatively impact the workers’ engagement and overall job satisfaction.
+Or negatively impact the workers’ engagement and overall highest paying transcription jobs satisfaction.

 Fortunately, virtual collaboration becoming mainstream.
 And teams are gradually developing best practices for overcoming remote communication challenges.